rajesh-nitc/terraform-azure-foundation/README.md

 # terraform-azure-foundation
 This repo shows how to build a simple and secure foundation on Azure.
 Later, we use the foundation to deploy a simple hello-world enterprise app that is accessible to all authenticated employees over the Internet.
 This app will have a frontend webapp on aca, apim and backend api on aca.
-Easy auth is enabled on webapp.

 ## Org hierarchy